Categorical action filtrations via localization and the growth as a symplectic invariant: Categorical pseudo-compactifications

 \subsection{The localization filtration on wrapped Fukaya categories}

 This section is an elaboration on \Cref{exmp:asidecompactificationwithzigzag}.
 We prove \begin{thm} Given a Weinstein manifold $M$ and a pair of objects $K, L \in \tw^\pi \mc{W}(M)$, the graded vector space $H(\cW(M))(K,L)$ admits a filtration such that the associated growth function $\gr_{H(\cW(M))(K,L)}$ is well-defined up to scaling equivalence. \end{thm} Similar to previous section, one can prove that the filtration on the graded vector space $H(\cW(M))(K,L)$ is well-defined up to scaling equivalence.
-Assuming $\cW(M)$ is $\bZ$-graded, one can consider other invariants, such as the growth of each $H^i(\cW(M))(K,L)$, or alternating sum of such.
+Assuming $\cW(M)$ is $\bZ$-graded, one can consider other invariants, such as the growth of each $H^i(\cW(M))(K,L)$.

 The following lemma is our main source of smooth pseudo-compactifications on wrapped Fukaya categories of Weinstein manifolds.

 \begin{lem} Suppose that $(M, \l)$ is Weinstein and let $\fk{c} \sub \d_\infty M$ be a tame stop.
 Then